doctorb77/Elementrium-Phone-Game---307Project-/Elementrium/Assets/Scripts/readme.txt

--this folder contains all C# scripts for the project
+//this folder contains all C# scripts for the project
+//Hola, thanks for reading